 The trick is to turn this to your advantage.

-One way to do this is by providing personal and quality customer service.
+One way to do this is by providing personal and quality online customer service.
 If you haven’t already, write a detailed FAQs section specific to Black Friday and Cyber Monday, so any questions your customers might have can be dealt with as seamlessly as possible.
 Make sure you cover key areas such as:

 - Your refunds and returns policy.